If you've spotted "AMEX/DSNB" on your credit report and had no idea what it was, you're not alone.

 The entry contains inaccurate information

-If anything about the AMEX/DSNB entry is wrong, such as a balance that doesn't match your records, a wrong date, or a late payment you're confident you made on time, you have the right to dispute it.
+If anything about the AMEX/DSNB entry is wrong, you have the right to dispute it.

-The Fair Credit Reporting Act (FCRA) gives every individual the right to challenge inaccurate information on their credit report, and the bureaus are required to investigate and respond generally within 30 to 45 days.
+The FCRA gives every individual the right to challenge inaccurate information on their credit report, and the bureaus are required to investigate and respond generally within 30 to 45 days.

-You can dispute directly with Equifax, Experian, and TransUnion, or use a tool like Kikoff, which provides free dispute letter generation so you can file cleanly without paying for a third-party service.
+You can dispute directly with Equifax, Experian, and TransUnion, or use a tool like Kikoff, which provides free dispute letter generation.

 The account went to collections